 Having said that, it's time for an old house reality check.
 If your goal is to continue loving your old house, make it energy efficient while keeping your costs down, then you absolutely don't want to blow insulation into the sidewalls.

 One of the top reasons for exterior paint failure, termites and structural damage to old houses is loose cellulose or fiberglass insulation blown into the sidewalls.
 "Hey, wait a minute Bob, if we can't insulate the sidewalls, how can we afford to heat our old house?"
 That's a valid question but you need to think of air movement in your house as if the house were a chimney.
 Heat loss primarily happens in an upward movement.
-So, I want you to insulate your attic space to an R-38 with eave ventilation.
-You should also friction fit craft-faced (paper faced) fiberglass batting- insulation or foam board into the box sills in your basement (the area where the beams or floor joists rest on top of the foundation).
-The craft face acts as a vapor barrier and should face the inside.
+So, I want you to insulate your attic space to an R-value that matches the region you live in.
+The U.S. Department of Energy has a map showing the zones, www.energystar.gov.
+After insulating your attic be sure you have good eave-to- roof-peak ventilation.
+You should also friction fit foam board insulation into the box sills in your basement (the area where the beams or floor joists rest on top of the foundation).

 Most building codes today require that when a new house or addition is built in a northern climate, it must have a vapor barrier.
 When a new house is going up, they frame the sidewalls and install exterior sheathing.
 The next step is to go inside and install fiberglass, batting insulation between the 2" x 4" or 6" studs.
 Before the drywall can be installed over this wall, 4 mil thick plastic sheeting must be laid over the insulation on the entire wall.
 That plastic sheeting acts as the vapor barrier.